UoS-EEC/fused/readme.rst

     $> ninja

 Make sure to completely clear the ``build`` directory if you build for one target and then switch to another.
+Alternatively, you can run the script `<sw/buildall.sh>`_  to clean & build for all targets.

 Basic usage
 ===========

+*Note: You may need to create a directory for Fused's output files first, so for a default ``config.yaml``, do ``mkdir /tmp/fused-outputs`.*

 Launch a fused-prototype/board from the build folder, the basic command is:

 .. code-block:: bash

-    $>./boards/<board>

-So to launch the ``Msp430TestBoard`` it'll be:
+    $>./fused

+This will launch *Fused*, with configurations read from ``build/config.yaml``.
+The ``config.yaml`` settings can be overridden by command line arguments, so to e.g. specify a different board, you can run:

 .. code-block:: bash

-    $>./boards/Msp430TestBoard

-When Fused is launched, it will load configuration options from the ``config.yaml`` file located in the ``build`` directory, then optionally start a GDB server, or load and execute a target binary.
+    $>./fused --board Cm0SensorNode

 Load and execute target binary
 ------------------------------